-6.7 Belts
+6.6 Belts

-Periodically you will need to retighten the belts on the AO-100 3D printer.
-Using the 2.5mm hex driver, loosen one of the belt clamps.
-The belts clamps are located on the X axis carriage and the Y axis lower plate.
+Periodically you will need to retighten the belts on the AO-101 3D printer.
+For the X axis, using the 2.5mm hex driver, loosen one of the belt clamps.
+The belts clamps are located on the X axis carriage.
 To loosen the belt clamp, loosen the M3 screws on each side of the clamp.
 Using the needle nose pliers, pull the belt tight.
 While holding the belt tight, tighten down both M3 screws.
+Y axis belt can be tightened using the Y idler tensioner.
+Located on the lower front of the printer, the Y idler tensioner has an adjustable bolt at the top of the tensioner.
+Turn the bolt clockwise to push the top of the Y idler tensioner away from the aluminum frame and tighten the belt.

-6.8 Hot End
+6.7 Hot End